-There's an application that extends usability of trackpad functions on Macbooks running Windows, called Trackpad++ (
+There's an application that extends usability of trackpad functions on Macbooks running Windows, called Trackpad++ (Link)

 Upon downloading for free, it is fully usable, but the owner updates the product with bugfixes and sometimes features once a week.
 If you don't register the product by sending the owner a donation to receive a license key, it is disabled every week (and doesn't download updates automatically).
 You can continue using the product, but only if you go online and download the latest version.